b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 Instead of explaining the racist comments made by past LDS leaders, it avoids the criticism by pointing out the possible hypocrisy of the person asking the question.

 ## Rationalist Principles to understand
 ### Motivated Reasoning vs Critical Reasoning

 The most important rationalist principle in my opinion, and the root cause of most of these fallacies is reasoning backwards from a favored or predetermined conclusion.
 We all do this because we have strong preferences for truth outcomes and we let those bias us.
 The wikipedia article is excellent:

 [https://en.m.wikipedia.org/wiki/Motivated_reasoning](https://en.m.wikipedia.org/wiki/Motivated_reasoning)

+&nbsp;

 ### Evidence
 If something is claimed as evidence in favor, then the inverse must be evidence against.
 E.g. if someone claims their deity helped them find their keys and this is evidence in favor, ask them if they hadnt found their keys, would they have counted that as evidence against God’s existence?
 This is how you spot confirmation bias.

+&nbsp;

 #### Sagan Standard
-Extraordinary claims require extraordinary evidence
+Extraordinary claims require extraordinary evidence.

 [https://en.m.wikipedia.org/wiki/Sagan_standard](https://en.m.wikipedia.org/wiki/Sagan_standard)

+&nbsp;

 #### Hitchen's Razor
 That which is asserted without evidence can be dismissed without evidence

 [https://en.m.wikipedia.org/wiki/Hitchens%27s_razor](https://en.m.wikipedia.org/wiki/Hitchens%27s_razor)

 #### Pathos, Logos, Ethos